KI7MT/wspr-analytics/scala/QueryColumnParquet/README.md

 #

 # NOTE: You must have previously run ConvertCvsToParquet before
-#       useing this app, as it is looking for a Parquet folder,
+#       using this app, as it is looking for a Parquet folder,
 #       not a CSV file.

 # set the path to where you created the Parquet partition